Theo-D/holbertonschool-higher_level_programming/python-abc/README.md

 task_03_countediterator.py - Extends the built-in iterator obtained from the iter function.

-task_04_flyingfish.py - Contains definition of classes to work with multiple inheritance.
+task_04_flyingfish.py - Contains definition of classes for working with multiple inheritance.

+task_05_dragon.py - Contains definitions of classes for working with mixin classes